Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 #### 3.2.1.
 Booting in DOS 1 mode

-Nextor kernel can boot in MSX-DOS 1 mode.
-This will happen if anything of the following conditions is met:
+The Nextor kernel can boot in MSX-DOS 1 mode.
+This will happen if any of the following conditions is met:

 * The computer has no mapped memory, or the largest mapper has less than 128K.

-* The boot drive has a MSX-DOS 1 boot sector (boot sectors not having standard format or MSX-DOS 2 format will be considered MSX-DOS 1 boot sectors).
+* The boot drive has an MSX-DOS 1 boot sector (boot sectors not having standard format or MSX-DOS 2 format will be considered MSX-DOS 1 boot sectors).

 * The "1" key or the "2" key is kept pressed while booting.